• Skip to primary navigation

 During ripening, the rind is regularly washed with salt water, creating a favorable environment for the development of specific bacteria.
 This gives the crust an orange color and a slightly sticky texture.
 This is what sets it apart from other cheeses.

-The interior of Pont-l’Évêque is soft and creamy, with a pale yellow hue.
+The inside of Pont-l’Évêque is soft and creamy, with a pale yellow hue.
 Flavours vary according to the maturity of the cheese.
 Younger versions have light, delicate aromas, while more mature cheeses can have stronger flavors and a more powerful aroma.
-We like it when the Pont-l’Évêque is ripe (we also say “well done”).
+We love it when Pont-l’Évêque is ripe (also known as “well done”).
 Delicious!

 Tasting advice